Oluwasetemi/school_of_engineering_v4/slides.md

 <div />

-Use {ChatGPT} to researh what the key components of problem solving are.
+Use {ChatGPT} to research what the key components of problem solving are.
 Try to use it to solve any problem you have.

 ---